coderigo/coderigo.github.com/_posts/2014-08-05-getting-started-with-protractor-for-angularjs-e2e-testing.md

 `npm install -g protractor`

-After doing this one should have access to the webdriver manager and should be updated before continuing to make sure we install the latest binaries, ticking off **#4**:
+After doing this one should have access to the webdriver manager which should be updated before continuing to make sure we install the latest binaries, ticking off **#4**:

 `webdriver-manager update`

 I later hit a snag that I traced back to this step.
 At the time of writing this step installed version `2.10` of `ChromeDriver` (WebDriver for Chrome).
 For a reason beyond me I couldn't get protractor to run on Chrome with this version so I had to manually revert to version `2.9`.
 I'm purposely running one version behind to make it work and others have reported similar issues - see [here](https://github.com/angular/protractor/issues/954#issuecomment-50839897) for a discussion on the issue.
 You may have to do the same.

-That's it, you will now have access to protractor by typing `protractor` on the terminal.
+That's it, you will now have access to protractor by typing `protractor` in the terminal.

-For the remainder of the article I'll assume you have your app running on an accessible web server.
-For simplicity, I'll assume you've made a clone of my [simple app](https://github.com/coderigo/elevator-app), `cd`d into it and run `grunt serve`, which will begin serving the app on `http://localhost:9000/`.
+For the remainder of the post I'll assume you have your app running on an accessible web server.
+For simplicity, I'll assume you've made a clone of my [simple app](https://github.com/coderigo/elevator-app), `cd`-d into it and run `grunt serve`, which will begin serving the app on `http://localhost:9000/`.

 ## Configuring protractor